Macil/aocd/README.md

 button next to it inside of Visual Studio Code.
 You can run all days' tests with `deno task test`.

+You can debug a script within Visual Studio Code by opening the "Run and Debug" view on the left side of Visual Studio Code, picking either the "Debug Current File" or "Debug Current File's Tests" configuration in the dropdown, and then clicking the play button next to it.
+You can set breakpoints by clicking to the left of a line number to place a red dot.

-You can debug a script within Visual Studio Code by picking **Run** -> **Start Debugging** in the toolbar while the script is open, or you can debug a script by running `deno run -A --inspect-brk day_1.ts` and then opening `chrome://inspect` in Chrome.
+You can also debug a script outside of Visual Studio Code by running `deno run -A --inspect-brk day_1.ts` or `deno test --inspect-brk day_1.ts`.

 If you want to see the runtime of your solutions, you can add the `--time` (or `-t`) flag: